lukaIvanic/Drzavna_Matura_Endgame/README.md

 #1 Add more songs

-#2 Find way to not add 30+ MB to the app with each song
+#2 Find a way to not add 30+ MB to the app with each song

 # Daily reminder